• Fall Recipes

 Why You Will Love This Recipe

 • The brown butter.
-I really don't think there is anything much better than making cookies with brown butter.
+I really don't think there is anything much better than making cookies with browned butter.
 The caramel, nutty flavor you get from browning the butter is unmatched.
 It pairs perfectly with the brown sugar and maple flavors in this cookie.

 • The texture.
 These cookies are crunchy on the edges and chewy in the center.
-The perfect cookie texture combination!
+The most perfect cookie texture combination!

 • Vanilla: I prefer vanilla bean paste, especially for these cookies because the little specks of vanilla bean are so pretty.
 Vanilla extract will work great too.